-EXCHANGE-TRADED FUNDS: An easy way to diversify
+EXCHANGE-TRADED FUNDS: Easy diversification

 IN BRIEF

-An exchange-traded fund (ETF) is an easy way to add diversification to your portfolio.
+An exchange-traded fund (ETF) can offer an easy way to add diversification to your portfolio.
 An ETF is essentially a basket of investments that trades on an exchange (similar to a stock).
 You can buy ETF shares the same way you buy shares of a stock.
-But instead of getting exposure to only one investment, you gain exposure to potentially hundreds or even thousands of investments - helping you diversify your portfolio with just one trade.
+But instead of getting exposure to only one investment, you gain exposure to potentially hundreds or even thousands of investments—helping you diversify your portfolio with just one trade.

 What is an ETF?

 An ETF pools the money of many investors to purchase a portfolio of investments.
-This lets individual investors gain exposure to potentially more investments, for a smaller dollar commitment, than if they were to buy investments one by one on their own.
+This can help individual investors gain exposure to more investments, for a smaller dollar commitment, than if they were to buy investments one by one on their own.

 When you buy an ETF share, you purchase an ownership stake in the fund’s portfolio.
 You can’t buy or sell the individual securities held by the ETF, but the value of your shares should increase or decrease with the underlying portfolio’s performance.
 ETFs can invest in stocks, bonds, commodities, and other investments.